datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 The code largely relies on an R package (`blackmarbler`) that is currently being created to faciliate downloading and processing Black Marble nighttime lights data.
 The package [documentation](https://ramarty.github.io/blackmarbler/) provides some generic examples for how to download data, make a map of nighttime lights, and show trends in nighttime lights.
 The below code leverages the package to produce analytics for Turkiye.

 The main script ([_main.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/_main.R)) loads all packages and runs all scripts for the analysis.
-There are separate scripts for processing the data (e.g., [downloading and cleaning Black Marble data](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/02_download_black_marble.R)).
-The scripts download rasters of nighttime lights, then create datasets of average nighttime lights within different units (e.g., administrative level 2 dataset).
-The following code generates figures and analysis of the data:
+Below we document scripts for (1) creating analysis-ready datasets and (2) producing analytics (eg, figures) of nighttime lights data.

+### Create Analysis-Ready Nighttime Lights Datasets

+The below code downloads and processes nighttime lights data.

+* [01_clean_gas_flaring_data.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/01_clean_gas_flaring_data.R): Produces a clean dataset of the locations of gas flaring locations.
+This dataset is needed because we summarize nighttime lights for (1) all lights, (2) lights excluding gas flaring loations, and (3) lights only in gas flaring locations.
+* [02_download_black_marble.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/02_download_black_marble.R): Downloads Black Marble nighttime lights data for annual, monthly, and daily nighttime lights data.
+The script exports a geotiff file of nighttime lights for each time period (eg, for each year for annual data).
+If the script is run at a later date, only data that has not already been downloaded will be downloaded.
+* [03_aggregate.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/03_aggregate): Aggregates nighttime lights to administrative levels 0, 1 and 2.
+Calculates average nighttime lights within each administrative unit.
+The script produces a separate file for each time period.
+For example, for daily data, a single dataset is saved for aggregated nighttime lights for January 1, 2023, at the ADM2 level.
+The next script appends files across time periods (eg, days) into a single dataset.
+Separate files are saved in order to facilitate aggregating new data, as aggregating data can take some time.
+The script skips aggregating data that has already been processed.
+* [04_append.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/04_append.R): Appends aggregated data for each time period.
+Creates a separate datasets for annual, monthly, and daily nighttime lights data.

+### Nighttime Lights Analytics

+The below code analyzes the nighttime lights data, producing figures and tables.

 * [05_map_ntl_annual.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_map_ntl_annual.R): Produce annual maps of nighttime lights
 * [05_maps_ntl_changes.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_maps_ntl_changes.R): Produce maps of changes in nighttime lights from before and after the earthquake.